-With it's growing economy and range of major international organisations it's no wonder Belgium is an appealing place to work for those looking to broaden their horizons...
+Home to numerous major international organisations including the European Union (EU), Belgium is a fantastic place to work for those looking to broaden their horizons...

 - engineers, technicians and mechanics;